Kimi450/ubuntu_server/README.md

       - Select extra `Sync Catagories` for each application if required
         - I would recommend keeping the default categories for the most part
         - For the apps `Sonarr` and `Radarr`, it might be worthwhile using both `TV` and `Movies` categories
+        - **NOTE:** If you dont know what to do, add all of them for every app (comes at the cost of slower searches).
+But this may also result in some weird behaviour which would need troubleshooting.

   - ##### Setup Bazarr
     - Enable authentication